 LeBron did it againâ€¦ this time, the I PROMISE Uniform Drop came to Akronâ€™s East CLC where the menâ€™s and womenâ€™s varsity basketball teams were rewarded with brand new Nike uniforms and travel bags.
 To date, this is our sixth and seventh uniform drops where local Akron teams earn new uniforms and other team gear for their exemplary behavior during and outside of competition.
 The deserving teams are selected by our partners at Akron Public Schools.Posted by LeBron James Family Foundation on Friday, January 29, 2016

-In its first year, this partnership is sponsoring nine Wheels for Education and Akron I PROMISE Network parents to earn their high school GED credentials.
-Through I PROMISE, Too, LJFF parents have the opportunity to recommit to their education by taking classes that integrate General Education Development (GED), life skills curriculum, technology, and family literacy activities.
+Through I PROMISE, Too, LJFF parents have the opportunity to recommit to their education and earn their high school GED credentials.
+Through Project Learn’s course work, they have the opportunity to take classes that integrate General Education Development (GED), life skills curriculum, technology, and family literacy activities.
 In partnership with Project Learn, The Foundation covers the entire cost of classes and the GED exam and provides laptops and calculators for participating parents.

 For LeBron and his Foundation, thereâ€™s a constant effort to leave a place better than they found it.
 That principle is put into practice every year in every All-Star host city as LeBron and company complete 23 Acts of Kindness and Giving.